samuraraujo/SERIMI-RDF-Interlinking/README.md

 Example of use:

-	ruby serimi.rb -s http://localhost:8890/sparql -t http://dbpedia.org/sparql?default-graph-uri=http://dbpedia.org -c http://www.semwebtech.org/mondial/10/meta#Country
+	ruby serimi.rb -s http://www4.wiwiss.fu-berlin.de/sider/sparql -t http://dbpedia.org/sparql?default-graph-uri=http://dbpedia.org -c http://www4.wiwiss.fu-berlin.de/sider/resource/sider/drugs

-In the example above, the source is a local endpoint, the target is the DBPedia endpoint , and the source class to be interlinked is the class country.
+In the example above, the source is the Sider endpoint, the target is the DBPedia endpoint , and the source class to be interlinked is the class Drugs.
+Notice that the performance of the Sider and DBPedia endpoints may delay the output of Serimi.

 Parameters